Criminal justice, COVID-19 highlight bills Georgia lawmakers passed this year

 Hundreds of bills fell by the wayside as the COVID-19 pandemic rushed into Georgia starting in mid-March.
 Lawmakers in the General Assembly took a three-month hiatus, then returned earlier this month to pass landmark legislation on hate crimes, a tax on vaping, cuts to standardized tests – and much, much more.

-Here’s a roundup of key bills the General Assembly passed before the close of the 2020 legislative session last Friday night, June 26:
+Here’s a roundup of key bills the General Assembly passed before the close of the 2020 legislative session last Friday night:

 Criminal justice